 Measuring your working ads to your total budget will help you to see the waste.
-Now start reducing your overall ad budget by looking at the waste first and look to allocate that spend directly into your existing fan base.
+Now start reducing your overall ad budget by looking at the waste first and allocating that spend directly to your existing fan base.

 You need people to consume your content.
 But not just any people.
 The right people.

-Of the two fans and funds, it is far more essential to accumulate fans because they are your source of funds, and they create momentum in future launches.
+Of the two fans and funds, it is far more essential to accumulate fans because they are your source of funds and create momentum in future launches.
 Fans are the well and funds the water you draw from it.

 These can’t just be anybody but the type of fan willing to pay for your work.

-You can make your life harder by just trying to get the most readers.
+You can make your life more complicated by trying to get the most readers.
 This seems like the right thing to do.
 Get more and build a critical mass.
 There is some truth to this, but what type of mass are you building?

 Is it discount readers?